Aurel Vlaicu Flight School: 1958 to present

 The Military Aviation School No. 1 from Tecuci was renamed to the "Aurel Vlaicu" Aviation Officers School in 1953.
 This school was then moved to the Boboc airfield in 1958.
 It was used to train military pilots, civil aviation pilots, and non-flying personnel.
 Before 1989, school instructors were also sent to Angola where a school was formed on the model of the Romanian school.

-In 1991, the school was transformed into the "Aurel Vlaicu" Military Aviation Institute, then into the "Aurel Vlaicu" Aviation Application School in 1997.
-The theoretical part of training was taken over by the "Henri Coandă" Air Force Academy from Brașov.
-After the school became the main applicational facility for the three main air force branches: air force, surface-to-air missile, and radiolocation on 1 August 2003, it was renamed to the School of Application for the Air Force.
+In 1991, the school was transformed into the Aurel Vlaicu Military Aviation Institute, then into the Aurel Vlaicu Aviation School in 1997.
+The theoretical part of training was taken over by the Henri Coandă Air Force Academy from Brașov.
+After the school became the main training facility for the three main air force branches: air force, surface-to-air missile, and radiolocation on 1 August 2003, it was renamed to the School of Application for the Air Force.
 In 2007, the runway infrastructure was modernized, and a flight simulator for the IAR 99 Șoim was put into service.
 In 2008, the Air Force Training Center was established.

 In 2010, with the 100th anniversary of Aurel Vlaicu's flight, the base was decorated with the Order of Aeronautical Virtue Officer Class.
 In 2022, it also received the Knight Class of the order.
 In 2025, it was announced that Bayraktar TB2 drones of the Romanian Land Forces along with operating and command structures have been deployed to the base.